iterative/dvc.org/content/docs/command-reference/root.md

 ## Example: Referencing fixed paths for `dvc run`

-Simplify file references when working in a subdirectory of a <abbr>DVC project</abbr>.
+When working in a subdirectory of a <abbr>DVC project</abbr>, simplify file references by making all paths relative to the root directory.

 ```dvc
 $ dvc root